thingless/fab-wireguard/README.md

 5. wg_reconfig_all job that uses hosts.yaml to update all hosts
 6. add support for generating PowerDNS config files for .srv. records

+Caveats:
+1. Unreachable nodes (i.e. road warriors) cannot talk to each other, only to publicly reachable nodes.

 HOWTO:

 Zeroth, get the dependencies.
 Tested in python2, but might work with 3 with minor changes: